-To improve KONTAKT's performance on your system, please consider the following points:
+To improve KONTAKT's performance on your system, please consider the following points (click to expand):

 1. Update KONTAKT

 Make sure KONTAKT's latest update is installed.
 Open Native Access and check the Updates section.
 Install the latest update if one appears.

 Note: If running an earlier version of macOS, the latest KONTAKT update may not be available via Native Access.
 See this article for more compatibility info.

 Increase the latency in the Preferences of your host application if you are using KONTAKT as a plug-in.
 If you are running KONTAKT in standalone mode, open the Options and click the Audio tab.
 Increase the latency by moving the Latency slider to the right.
 If there is no slider available on the right side of the Latency entry the latency is handled by your hardware drivers.
 In this case click the ASIO Config button to open a separate control panel and adjust the latency setting in there.

 Note: Further information regarding latency can be found in the article What is Latency.

 Make sure the CPU speed and RAM of your system match the requirements of both KONTAKT and your host sequencer (the system requirements can be found on the product package or on the product web page).
 Note that these system requirements apply to KONTAKT running as a standalone application while no other programs are running.
 If you are using KONTAKT within a host sequencer such as Pro Tools or Logic, the computer will need sufficient resources to run the host application as well.
 If possible, add more RAM to your system to increase memory to run KONTAKT as well as your sequencer more effectively.
 This can make a significant difference in performance.